jlink/property-based-testing/pbt-java/blog-series/how_to_specify_it_in_java.md

              && keys(bst.right()).allMatch(k -> k.compareTo(bst.key()) > 0);
 }
 ```
-I left out the generic types and the code of two subfunctions.
+I spare you the clumsy generic Java types and the implementation of method `keys`.

 > That is, all the keys in a left subtree must be less than the key in the node, and all the keys in the right subtree must be greater.
 >